SeppePeeters/Big-Data-Course/readme.md

 ![picture](stat/Year.png)

 On this graph I show you what kind of power the cars have.
 You can see that the most range of the cars are in the 100 HP ) 300 HP range.
 In Belgium it would have a very different result.
 In Belgium most of the cars have around the 100-180hp.
-It's rare to even have more than that, most of the cars that are selling right now in Belgium doesn't even have the 100hp because of all the emision rules and the taxes everybody wants to drive a small engine to evade taxes.
+It's rare to even have more than that, most of the cars that are selling right now in Belgium doesn't even have the 100hp because of all the emission rules and the taxes everybody wants to drive a small engine to evade taxes.

 ![picture](stat/HP.png)